EhsanAlaviNahad/Sparx-Reader-Tutor/README.md

 # Sparx Tutor

 Sparx Tutor is an AI-powered reading comprehension assistant that answers questions strictly based on the provided story content.
-It uses OpenAI's GPT-4 API to deliver concise, accurate answers for educational and research purposes.
+It uses OpenAI's GPT 4.1 API to deliver concise, accurate answers for educational and research purposes.

 ---